ibmdbanalytics/dashdb_analytic_tools/dashdblocal_notebooks/README.md

 1. Log in to a host machine that hosts a dashDB local SMP installation or to the head node of a MPP installation.

-1. Install a Git client in your path.
+2. Install a Git client in your path, see https://git-scm.com/downloads.
+You can perfom this and the following clone step as either the root user or a normal system user.
+When working as root user, run an `umask 0022` before cloning the repository, to avoid stripping file permissions from the local repository files.

-2. Issue this command to clone the repository into a new directory:
+2. Issue the following command to clone the repository into a new directory:

   `git clone https://github.com/ibmdbanalytics/dashdb_analytic_tools.git`

  This creates a new directory **dashdb_analytic_tools** with subdirectory dashdblocal_notebooks.
- Change to the dashdblocal_notebooks subdirectory.

-3. As a user with root authority, build the image:
+3. As root user, build the image:

-  `docker build -t <image name> <path to your dashdblocal_notebooks directory>`
+  `docker build -t dashdblocal_notebook <path to your dashdblocal_notebooks directory>`

-4. Start a notebook container, specifying the user name and the password of a user that you have created inside the dashDB installation (e.g. bluadmin)
+4. As root user, start a notebook container, specifying the user name and the password of a user that you have created inside the dashDB installation (e.g. bluadmin)

+  `docker run -it --rm --net=host -e DASHDBUSER=<user> -e DASHDBPASS=<password> dashdblocal_notebook`

+ It is recommended to start the container as a foreground process for the first time.
+If you have verified that the container works and want to run it as a background service, replace the `-i --rm`  arguments with `-d` and give it a name for easier referencing:

-  `docker run -it --rm --net=host -e DASHDBUSER=<user> -e DASHDBPASS=<password> <image name>`
+  `docker run -it --rm --net=host -e DASHDBUSER=<user> -e DASHDBPASS=<password> --name <user>_notebook dashdblocal_notebook`

  Note that the dashDB local container as well as the notebook container use `--net=host` so they share the same network devices (fortunately, there are no port conflicts).
 In particular, the Jupyter server "sees" the kernel's communication ports on localhost

-6. Open the Jupyter start page http://<hostname>:8888 in your browser.
+6. Open the Jupyter start page `http://<hostname>:8888` in a browser, where <hostname> is the external hostname or IP of the docker host and the dashDB system running on it.
+This can be done as any user from any system

  If the message from `docker run` above indicates that the Jupyter server is started and listening on port 8888, but you cannot connect, then this may be caused by a firewall setup on your docker host.
 Since